You need people who can design proper test scenarios, analyze results accurately, and create meaningful follow-up experiments.

 We do NOT believe you should attempt to fix all of these at once.
 Prioritize and focus on the top three to seven problems to get started.

-The image below shows the original design of a shopping cart for one of our clients who sells nursing uniforms.
-When our team examined the analytics data for the client, we noticed the high checkout abandonment rates.
+The image below shows the original design of a shopping cart for one of our clients which sells nursing uniforms.
+When our team examined the analytics data for the client, we noticed the high checkout abandonment rates:

 This client reported checkout abandonment rates close to 82%.
-Nothing in the checkout page explained this alarming rate.
+Nothing in the checkout page explained this high rate.

-So, price played a big role in deciding where to purchase a uniform.
-Our client was previously aware of the price sensitivity issue.
+Our client was aware of the price sensitivity issue, and that price played a significant role in deciding where visitors purchased a uniform or not.
 The client’s website already offered money-back guarantees and 100% price match.
-The problem is that these assurances were only displayed on the main homepage of the site while most of the visitors landed on category and product pages.
+The problem is that these assurances were only displayed on the main homepage of the site, while most of the visitors landed on category and product pages.
 Visitors did not know about these assurances.